Dušan Lajović: 2018: Masters quarterfinal

 At the Australian Open Lajović lost in five sets to US Open quarterfinalist Diego Schwartzman in his opening match.
 His next match was a five set loss to Miami Masters champion John Isner in a Davis Cup tie.
 A temporary return to the Challenger Tour resulted in winning the Open Region Guadeloupe.

 After qualifying for the Monte-Carlo Masters, he faced 12 time Grand Slam champion Novak Djokovic, losing in straight sets.
 At the Madrid Masters, he defeated former top ten player Richard Gasquet in the second round, followed by a victory over world No. 6 Juan Martín del Potro, before falling to world No. 8 Kevin Anderson in the quarterfinals.
 This clay-court season was topped off with a semifinal appearance at the Lyon Open and a five-set loss at the French Open to world No. 3 Alexander Zverev.

 Lajović's first-round match at Wimbledon was against defending champion & world No. 2 Roger Federer, he would lose in three quick sets.
 At the China Open he was able to secure his second victory over a top 10 player, defeating world No. 7 Grigor Dimitrov.
 On 15 October, Lajović reached the top 50 ranking for the first time in his career.

-2019: Top 25; Masters final, maiden title
+2019: Top 25 debut, Masters final, Maiden title

 In January 2019, Lajović scored his 100th career victory and reached a new career-high ranking of world No. 45.
 Lajović secured his third top-ten victory in Miami defeating world No. 6 Kei Nishikori.
 At the Monte-Carlo Masters, he reached his maiden ATP Tour final without dropping a set.
 En route to the final, Lajović defeated former top 10 player David Goffin, reigning French Open finalist, world No. 5 Dominic Thiem, and world No. 14 Daniil Medvedev.
 His run ended in the final against Fabio Fognini in straight sets.
 Lajović climbed to a new career-high ranking of No. 24 at the conclusion of the tournament.
 Lajović won his first ATP Tour singles title at the Croatian Open in Umag, defeating Hungarian Attila Balázs in straight sets in the final.